 According to Instagram, the Creator Account includes “features that make it easier to control your online presence, understand your growth and manage your messages.”
-Instagram Creator profiles are similar to Instagram Business Accounts, but they have a custom inbox, expanded growth insights, and contact information and new category labels that can be toggled on or off.
-The Creator Account is designed for influencers to help track follower growth and engagement over time.
+Instagram Creator profiles are similar to Instagram Business Accounts, but they have a custom inbox, expanded growth insights, slightly different contact information, and category labels that can be toggled on or off.
+Basically, the Creator Account is meant specifically for content creators and influencers, with the intent of helping them track follower growth and engagement over time.

-Today we are going to walk through the pros and cons of making the switch to an Instagram Creator Account.
-We also review what you can do with Creator Studio (and why we think it’s an important step towards some of Facebook’s larger goals).
-And finally, we discuss our big prediction for Creator Accounts that will make them an important part of influencer marketing strategies in the future.
+Today we are going to walk through how to make the switch over to an Instagram Creator Account, what you can do with Creator Studio (and why we think it’s an important step towards some of Facebook’s larger goals), as well as our big prediction for Creator Accounts that will make them an important part of influencer marketing strategies in the future.

 How To Get An Instagram Creator Account

-It’s easy to switch your account over to a Creator Account if it’s available.
+It’s easy to switch your account over to a Creator Account.

 Go to your Instagram profile and tap on the three-line button in the top-right corner.
 Then tap the Settings gear icon at the bottom of the screen.

-From the Settings menu, select the Account option and then tap on the Switch to Creator Account option.
+From the Settings menu, select the Account option:

 The setup process will take you through a few options screens.
 This is where you will select a category, and turn your contact options on or off.